iBz-04/offeline/README.md

 - **Regenerate Responses:** Quickly regenerate AI responses without retyping prompts
 - **Chat History:** Persistent, organized conversation history across sessions
 - **Export Conversations:** Save your chats as JSON or Markdown
+-  **RAG capabilities:** Use retrieval augmented generation to chat with your documents
+-  **Knowledge base:** A smarter way to manage your documents

 ### AI Customization